hannesdatta/personal-website/content/project/tilburg-science-hub/index.md

 ---

-Tilburg Science Hub is an open-source platform that supports students and researchers to efficiently manage data-intensive projects.
+I have created Tilburg Science Hub as an open source learning platform for students and researchers interested in open science.
+On the platform, users can discover how to efficiently manage data-intensive projects using open source tools.
 Next to documenting the *process of doing research*, the site hosts several tutorials and workflow templates that get you started improving your research productivity instantly.

+I am running Tilburg Science Hub jointly with Tobias Klein, Shrabastee Banerjee, Lachlan Deer and Alexander Vossen (JADS), as well as a team of about 10 research assistants recruited from various schools at Tilburg University.
+Kickstarted with a 750,000 EUR grant from Tilburg School of Economics and Management, Tilburg Science Hub currently is being integrated with Tilburg University, maximizing its benefits to the entire Tilburg research community.

+With more than 20,000 monthly visitors from around the world, Tilburg Science Hub has become a key resource to learn about how to implement open science in research projects.